ShawxingKwok/ITWorks/content/docs/multiplatform/phone/_index.md

     - A uniform language across all clients and servers, which can be notably restrictive.
 For example, Java cannot be used on `browsers` and `iOS`.

-To address these issues, I have developed this new `RPC` framework named `Phone`, based on the increasingly favored `Kotlin Multiplatform` and its web framework `Ktor`. `Phone` is poised to greatly promote the use of `Kotlin Multiplatform` and to be revolutionary together with it.
+To address these issues, I developed this new `RPC` framework named `Phone`, based on the increasingly favored `Kotlin Multiplatform` and its web framework `Ktor`. `Phone` is poised to greatly promote the use of `Kotlin Multiplatform` and to be revolutionary together with it.